lehtoneo/Mazesolver/documentation/project_definition.md

 ## Algorithms

 The algorithm that generates the maze is modified version of Prim's algorithm.
-(The description can be found [here])(http://www.astrolog.org/labyrnth/algrithm.htm).
+(The description can be found [here](http://www.astrolog.org/labyrnth/algrithm.htm)).

 The algorithm to find the shortest path is called [shortest path algorithm](https://en.wikipedia.org/wiki/Maze_solving_algorithm#Shortest_path_algorithm).
 I will implement it by using [Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) (BFS).

 Prim's algorithm for maze creation should create a 'perfect' maze, which means that every part of the maze should be reachable.
-To test this, a [Deapth-first search](https://en.wikipedia.org/wiki/Depth-first_search) needs to be implemented.
+To test this, a [Depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) needs to be implemented.

 If there is time, more algorithms will be added.